 - c.
 The applicant no.3, Anil Dharker is a columnist and writer.
 He is a Founding Director and President of Citizens for Justice and Peace which was formed in the aftermath of the Gujarat riots, and is also the Founding Director of Mumbai Literary Festival.
-During his tenure at the National Film Development Corporation (then the Film Finance Corporation), which he eventually headed, many filmmakers who are now household names, (like Govind Nihalani, Saeed Mirza, Aparna Sen, Ketan Mehta, Vidhu Vinod Chopra, Gautam Goutam Ghose) made their debut. - d.
-The applicant no.4, Teesta Setalvad is a writer, an award winning journalist, an educationist, a Human Rights Activist and the Secretary Citizens for Justice and Peace(CJP).
+During his tenure at the National Film Development Corporation (then the Film Finance Corporation), which he eventually headed, many film-makers who are now household names, (like Govind Nihalani, Saeed Mirza, Aparna Sen, Ketan Mehta, Vidhu Vinod Chopra, Gautam Goutam Ghose) made their debut. - The applicant no.4, Teesta Setalvad is a writer, an award winning journalist, an educationist, a Human Rights Activist and the Secretary Citizens for Justice and Peace(CJP).
 A journalist since 1983, she was a reporter with The Daily&The Indian Express, a senior correspondent with The Business India and August, 1993 onwards, she dawned the role of the editor of Communalism Combat, Bombay.
-She has reported and analysed issued of communalization of the Indian Police Force, Institutionalised Bias in School text-books and Caste and Gender Bias, through intrepid investigative journalism in Communalism Combat as also in mainstream Indian newspapers.

-e.
-The applicant no.5, Om Thanvi, is a senior writer, a journalist, an author of several books and is the former Editor of

-Jansatta, a National Daily belonging to the Indian Express Group.
+She has reported and analysed issued of communalization of the Indian Police Force, Institutionalised Bias in School text-books and Caste and Gender Bias, through intrepid investigative journalism in Communalism Combat as also in mainstream Indian newspapers. - e.
+The applicant no.5, Om Thanvi, is a senior writer, a journalist, an author of several books and is the former Editor of Jansatta, a National Daily belonging to the Indian Express Group.
 UP.
-He has, been a recipient of the Ganesh Shankar Vidyarthi Puraskar for Journalism awarded by the President of India, of Shamsher Samman for Prose, Haldi Ghati Award for journalism, SAARC Literary Award and Hindi Academy award.
+He has, been a recipient of the Ganesh Shankar Vidyarthi Puraskar for Journalism awarded by the President of India, of Shamsher Samman for Prose, Haldi Ghati Award for journalism,

+- SAARC Literary Award and Hindi Academy award.
 He was recently awarded 'Bihari Samman' by the K.K.
-Birla Foundation for his book Muanjodaro.

-- f.
-The applicant no.6, Cyrus J. Guzder is the Chairperson and Managing Director of FedEx Express Transportation and Supply Chain Services (India) Private Limited and has remained so since 1985.
-Mr.Guzder began his career with the ICICI and FedEx Express Transportation and Supply Chain Services (India) Private Limited, then known as Airfreight Limited in 1971.
-He is also founding member Citizens for Justice and Peace (CJP) and continues to serve on its Board. - g.
+Birla Foundation for his book Muanjodaro. - f.
+The applicant no.6, Cyrus J. Guzder is the Chairperson and Managing Director of AFL Private Limited, formerly known as Airfreight Pvt.
+Ltd., a pioneer in express delivery, supply chain management, freight forwarding and logistics business in India.
+He is also a founding member of Citizens for Justice and Peace (CJP) and continues to serve on its Board. - g.
 The applicant no.7 Aruna Roy is a former IAS officer, Indian political and social activist, and co-founder of Mazdoor Kisan Shakti Sanghatan (MKSS).
 She is the recipient of the Magsaysay Award in 2000 and the Lal Bahadur Shastri National Award for Excellence in Public Administration, Academia and Management in 2010.
 Aruna Roy was one of pioneers of the Right to Information movement in India through the MKSS and the National Campaign for the People's Right to Information (NCPRI), which significantly paved way for the Right to Information Act in 2005.
 She served on the National Advisory Council till 2006 when she resigned. - h.
-The applicant no.8, Ganesh N. Devy is a former professor of English Literature at the Maharaja Sayajirao University of Baroda, a renowned literary critic, an activist and the founder director of the Bhasha Research and Publication Center, Vadodara and Adivasi

-Academy at Tejgadh, Gujarat established to create a unique educational environment for the study of tribal communities.
+The applicant no.8, Ganesh N. Devy is a former professor of English Literature at the Maharaja Sayajirao University of Baroda, a renowned literary critic, an activist and the founder director of the Bhasha Research and Publication Center, Vadodara and Adivasi Academy at Tejgadh, Gujarat established to create a unique educational environment for the study of tribal communities.
 He led the People's Linguistic Survey of India in 2010, which through thorough research, documented 780 Living Indian Languages.